Maria Cristina of Savoy’s Beatification

 Maria Cristina of Savoy was born on 14 November 1812 and was the youngest daughter of Victor Emmanuel I of Sardinia and his wife, Archduchess Maria Teresa of Austria-Este.
 Her full name was Maria Cristina Carlotta Giuseppina Gaetana Elisa di Savoia.
 On 21 November 1832, Maria Christina married Ferdinand II of the Two Sicilies.
 As a result, she became Queen Consort of the Two Sicilies.
 The Queen was described as “beautiful but also shy and timid, and also modest and reserved”.
 She wasn’t comfortable with the surroundings of the Royal Court of Bourbon-Two Sicilies and her marriage to Ferdinand wasn’t a happy one, and he had “little patience” for her modesty.
 However, the couple did have a son, Francis (who was born on 16 January 1836 and became the next King).Filed under Historical Royals, Italian Royals

-Tagged Biography, Maria Cristina of Savoy, Religion, Savoy, Two Sicilies.
+Tagged Biography, House of Savoy, Maria Cristina of Savoy, Religion, Two Sicilies.